TabbyML/tabby/clients/vim/README.md

 " Set URL of Tabby server
 let g:tabby_server_url = 'http://127.0.0.1:8080'
 ```

+Note that you can change the tabby server url here.

 ### 📦 Packer and Lazy
 In this case, you first need to clone the repo in your machine
 ```